clux/modul8/docs/require.md

 - app::subpath/module.js
 - app::subpath/module.otherExt

-It is not a complete failsafe, we are aware, but it helps force usage so that the problem above does not occur.
+It is not a complete failsafe, but it helps force usage so that the problem above does not occur.

 **In short**: try not to have different extension versions of your files in the same directory or you can run into the following two problems:

-- **A)** your Coffee changes wont do anything because you are unknowingly requiring a JS version that got in the directory
+- **A)** your Coffee changes won't do anything because you are unknowingly requiring a JS version that got in the directory
 - **B)** you will have a conflict error thrown at you to help you not challenging fate with techniques that can result in problem A

 Note that the error will only be thrown after the `.analysis()` dependency tree was logged, allowing you to pinpoint the careless `require()`.